 Olivier Poirier-Leroy is a former national level swimmer based out of Victoria, BC.
 In feeding his passion for swimming, he has developed YourSwimBook, a powerful log book and goal setting guide made specifically for swimmers.
 Sign up for the YourSwimBook newsletter (free) and get weekly motivational tips by clicking here.

 1. You are much more capable of yourself than you ever thought imaginable.
 Looking back on your competitive days you will be amazed at the things you were able to do.
+All those hard swim workouts you at one time thought impossible.
 The 5k’s for time.
 The New Years Day 100 x 100’s.
 Two-a-days over Christmas break.
 Swimming teaches us that we are much more resilient than we give ourselves credit for, and that when challenged we will rise to the occasion.

 2. The shared struggle.
 Swimming – or rather – the shared experience of endless laps and the shared glory of triumph – will create and forge bonds that will last a lifetime.
 Regardless of how you may feel about some of your teammates outside of the pool, you cannot help but respect them for being right beside you during every early morning practice.

 3. That your new favorite song is only one workout away.
 The shortest distance between a song being a casual favorite to being on steady, unending repeat for hours is one single swim practice.
 How many times have you gone into a practice with a song in your head, only to sprint home afterwards to download it?
 If you’re like me, too many times to count.
 Nothing guarantees a song’s place on your “most played” playlist than singing it over and over in your head for two hours.